ibizara/CompaniesHouse-iXBRL/README.md

 This project is narrowly tailored to the included micro-entity accounts template.
 It does not determine whether a company qualifies as a micro-entity, whether it is dormant, whether an audit exemption applies or whether the figures/statements are correct.

 The renderer checks for missing placeholders and well-formed XML, but it does not replace official iXBRL/business-rule validation.

-## Updating the existing GitHub repository

-See [GITHUB-UPDATE-CHECKLIST.md](GITHUB-UPDATE-CHECKLIST.md).
-Uploading new files does not automatically remove the old proof-of-concept files or erase old Git history.

-## Licence

-No licence file is included in this package.
-The repository owner should choose and add an appropriate licence before inviting third-party reuse or contributions.